AlivadTheImpala/school_vault/Chapter 11 Notes.md

 In Sexual reproduction, crossing over during meisos leads to genetic diversity by combing in unique ways to produce unique genotypes/phenotypes.

 ### Adaptation
 An adaptation occurs when a heritable trait aids in the survival and reproduction of an organism within its environment.
 The adaptation is a "match" to an environment, meaning that over a period of time, the characteristics presented in populations is directly tied to the resource of the environment they live in.
+These adaptation though, will change to be favorable or disfavorable depending on the changes within the environment.

+Like in the case of the Galapagos finches, larger beaks were beneficial when there was a decline in smaller soft seeds.
+Seeds that smaller beaked finches relied on.
+If the environment changed however and smaller softer seeds were abundent, the population would change over time because now, it is no longer a negative to have a smaller beak.